ianfmcn/Equinox-Alignment/README.md

 Note: file parsing to obtain reads from .fa/.fq files has not been fully implemented yet; running ./parsing.py will return alignment of a placeholder pair of sequences.

 The alignment code for BandedAlignment can be tested for single end alignment by running that py script directly using the example files.
-(It currently contains a placeholder main function to parse arguments.
+(It currently contains a placeholder main function to parse arguments.) python3 ./reference_code/BandedAlignment.py ./example_files/test_reference.fa ./example_files/test_sequence.fq 5 -m 1 -s -1 -d -1 > test_banded.txt
 ```

 ## Credits